starfederation/datastar-restructure-interim/code/go/site/static/md/reference/plugins_visibility.md

 <div data-view-transition="foo"></div>
 ```

 Page level transitions are automatically handled by an injected meta tag.
-Inter-page elements are automatically transitioned if the [View Transition API](https://developer.mozilla.org/en-US/docs/Web/API/View_Transitions_API) is available.
+Inter-page elements are automatically transitioned if the [View Transition API](https://developer.mozilla.org/en-US/docs/Web/API/View_Transitions_API) is available in the browser and `useViewTransitions` is `true`.
 To set the `view-transition-name` style attribute explicitly you use the `data-view-transition` attribute.
-The spec is still in draft and not available in all browsers but Datastar will do best effort.

-When sending many Datastar messages in a small period of time it is often recommended to not perform view-transitions as it can make elements unresponsive.
-You can always [turn them off](/reference/plugins_backend#data-fragment) on a per-message basis.